tembo-io/website/docs/tembo-cloud/running-locally.md

 ```
 docker run -it --name local-tembo -p 5432:5432 --rm quay.io/tembo/tembo-local
 ```
 - The above image includes common system dependencies for extensions listed in [Trunk](https://pgt.dev).
-Some extensions have very large dependencies, and these are not included, for example in the case of PostgresML.
+Some extensions have very large dependencies, and these are not included.

 ## Connect to the Postgres container